 How does the waiting list work?

-OUR DEPOSITS ARE NON-REFUNDABLE UNLESS AGREED UPON BY BOTH PARTIES.
+OUR RESERVATION FEES ARE NON-REFUNDABLE UNLESS AGREED UPON BY BOTH PARTIES.

 Please make sure you are ready to commit to one of our puppies BEFORE you send your deposit.